-EECS will contribute up to $500 for travel expenses.
+EECS will contribute up to $500 for actual travel expenses incurred.
 This includes airfare, airport shuttles, rental cars, personal cars and train fares.
 We do not reimburse for lodging or meals.
 If you are visiting more than one school, we will pay our fraction of the expenses, up to $500.
 If you are an international student you must enter on a J1, B1, B2, F1, H1, or WB visa to be eligible for reimbursement.
 Please save your receipts and visa documents to submit them after the visit.
 International visitors must also submit the Certificate of Academic Activity and the UC W-8BEN form in addition to the Claim for Reimbursment of Travel Expenses.

 Canadian visitors do not need a visa but must have an I-94 form and submit the Certificate of Academic Activity and UC W-8BEN forms.